teambit/bit/docs/getting-started.md

 * Use `bit status` to get a clear view of all components in your local scope.

-* When you perform a commit, Bit creates an immutable object with your identify as the Author, you can verify it with the following command - `bit log @this/is-string`.
-If you don't see your identity please [configure you identity](configuring-bit.md#your-identity)
+* `@this` is the local scope annotation.
+That means when you want to refer to your local scope, you can use `@this` instead the real scope name (located in the scope.json file under the .bit directory)

 ```
 Summary

 mkdir <scope-name> && cd <scope-name>
 bit init
-bit create <component-id>
+bit create <namespace/component>
 open ./inline_components/<component-id>/impl.js // write some code in impl.js
 bit commit <component-id> 'initial commit'
 ```